-From the tiny Castro neighborhood camera shop that he owned and worked to his tragic assassination, Harvey Milk changed the face of San Francisco politics and gave rise to the gay rights movement.
-Shilts traces the origins of the movement through Milk’s murder and the subsequent aftermath.Continue to 5 of 10 below.
+From the tiny Castro neighborhood camera shop that he owned and worked to his tragic assassination at SF City Hall, Harvey Milk changed the face of San Francisco politics and gave rise to the city's gay rights movement.
+Shilts traces the movement from its origins through Milk’s murder and the subsequent aftermath.Continue to 5 of 10 below.

 05 of 10

-You wouldn’t expect a nature adventure to take place in San Francisco city limits and well – it doesn’t.
-The Devil’s Teeth is a nickname that was given to the Farallon Islands, a rocky, ocean-batter outcrop 30 miles outside San Francisco.
-It’s a national wildlife refuge for birds, seals, and sharks – really, really big sharks.
-Casey spends a full season counting birds and tagging 20-foot-long Great Whites off their shores, and the world she encounters is as enlightening as it is spectacular.
+Though not quite within San Francisco proper, The Devil’s Teeth is a nickname once given to the Farallon Islands, a rocky, ocean-batter outcrop 30 miles outside the city in the Pacific Ocean.
+It’s a national wildlife refuge for birds, seals, and sharks – really, really big ones, in fact.
+Casey spends a full season on the Farallons counting birds and tagging 20-foot-long Great Whites off their shores, and the world she encounters is as enlightening as it is spectacular.

 06 of 10

-This graphic novel details the life of Minnie Goetze, a teenager coming of age in the tumultuous 60s with a pretty negligent single mother whose boyfriend aids our fair heroin in losing her virginity.
-It’s a rocking and rolling story, beautifully illustrated by Gloeckner’s comic styling.
+This graphic novel details the life of Minnie Goetze, a teenager coming of age in the tumultuous 60s, with a pretty negligent single mother and her mother's boyfriend, who aids our fair heroin in losing her virginity.
+It’s a rocking and rolling story, beautifully illustrated in Gloeckner’s comic style.

 07 of 10

 Heads up before you dive into this honker – it’s got some pretty heavy subject matter.
-Eggers has created a memoir that details the deaths of both his parents in just a matter of months and consequently raising his younger brother.
+Eggers has created a memoir that details the deaths of both his parents, occurring in just a matter of months from one another, and consequently raising his younger brother.
 He finds some solace by moving to the Bay Area.
 Most of the story unravels from there.

 08 of 10